FNNDSC/pl-pfdicom_tagSub/README.rst

     [-T|--tagStruct <JSONtagStructure>]
     Parse the tags and their "subs" from a JSON formatted <JSONtagStucture>
     passed directly in the command line.

+    [-I|--tagInfo <delimited_parameters>]
+    A '++' delimited tag structure that saves you from the complexity of creating a well formed JSON structure

     [-o|--outputFileStem <outputFileStem>]
     The output file stem to store data.
 This should *not* have a file